PhamNhatHaoPTIT/Onboard-Note/spring/spring-jdbc.md

 + Two type of transaction:
   + Local transactions are specific to a single transactional resource like a JDBC connection
   + Global transactions can span multiple transactional resources like transaction in a distributed system.
   <div align="center">
     <img src="media/tx_type.png" />
   </div>

-+ Transaction in Spring framework

-+ PlatformTransactionManager: a service provider interface (SPI)
++ PlatformTransactionManager - a service provider interface

 + TransactionDefinition:
   + Propagation (scope of a transaction): required, requires_new, nested.